pingcap/blog/pingcap-reflection-and-gratitude.md

 **In open source, we trust!**

 2017 has witnessed the growth of PingCAP, from Beijing to Silicon Valley, and the evolution of TiDB, from RC1 to the 1.0 release, and then to the 1.0.5 release.
-As our CEO max said in the [TiDB 1.0 announcement](https://www.pingcap.com/blog/2017-10-17-announcement/), "*because of the hard work and dedication of not just every member of our team, but also every contributor, user, and partner in our open source community.*"
+As our CEO Max said in the [TiDB 1.0 announcement](https://www.pingcap.com/blog/2017-10-17-announcement/), "*because of the hard work and dedication of not just every member of our team, but also every contributor, user, and partner in our open source community.*"

 As 2017 draws to a close, let’s take a look back upon the highlights that shape PingCAP and TiDB: